inspektor-dev/inspektor/docs/blog/how-profiler-works.md

 ## pprof-rs implementation and it's syscalls

-** start profiling**
+**start profiling**

+When you start the profiling with `ProfilerGuardBuilder`, `pprof-rs` will register signal handler and timer to specify how often programs is supposed to pause.

 ```rust
  let guard = pprof::ProfilerGuardBuilder::default()
         .frequency(100)
         .build()
         .unwrap();
 ```
-When you start the profiling with `ProfilerGuardBuilder`, `pprof-rs` will register signal handler and timer to specify how often programs is supposed to pause.

 **registering signal handler**

+`perf_signal_handler` callback function is registered for `SIGPROF` signal. whenever `SIGPROF` signal emitted, `perf_signal_handler` is invoked.

+>> [SIGPROF](https://www.gnu.org/software/libc/manual/html_node/Alarm-Signals.html): This signal typically indicates expiration of a timer that measures both CPU time used by the current process, and CPU time expended on behalf of the process by the system.
+Such a timer is used to implement code profiling facilities, hence the name of this signal.

+<p align="right"> <a href="https://github.com/tikv/pprof-rs/blob/master/src/profiler.rs#L370">Link to the source</a></p>

 ```rust
 let handler = signal::SigHandler::SigAction(perf_signal_handler);
 let sigaction = signal::SigAction::new(